ethz-asl/railway-anomaly-detection/patch_classification/README.md

 ## Train PatchClass / PatchDiff

 These are commands for training our PatchClass / PatchDiff models for a patch size of K_p = 21.
-For other patch sizes, have a look at runs_patchclass.sh
+For other patch sizes, have a look at ablation_study_runs/runs_patchclass.sh
 ```
 # PatchClass21
 python train_patchclass.py --device cpu --lr 0.1 --batch_size 32 --output_dir ./trained_models --data_path ./datasets/Railsem19CroppedGANv1.h5 --data_path_in ./datasets/ImageNet.h5 --model patchclassmodel --stages 1 --save_freq 1 --optimize_with_mask 1 --use_gan 0 --run_name patchclass_21